sr320/course-btea/day-1/shell.md

 > When it appears at the front of a file or directory name,
 > it refers to the root directory.
 When it appears *inside* a name,
 > it's just a separator.

+---

+So that we have the same experience lets navigate to the 'fake' directory structure you just downloaded.
+For example on a Mac you can type `cd Desktop/shell-novice/data/users/nelle` if you are in your home direcotory.

 ##ls